HOW TO REFINANCE YOUR CAR LOAN

 Even if you’re not struggling monthly, you might want to consider refinancing.
 Interest rates constantly fluctuate, and the deal you locked into might be worse than what’s available now.

-If your credit rating has improved since you first took out the deal, you might be able to find a new loan with a lower rate of interest – you’d be paying less overall.
+If your credit rating has improved since you first took out the deal, you might be able to find a new loan with a lower interest rate – you’d be paying less overall.

 If you’re at the end of a PCP agreement, you might want to pay the balloon payment to keep the car.
 However, this is usually a few thousand pounds and may be challenging to pay off in one go.
 If you take out a refinancing loan, you can split the cost over a new agreement term for affordable monthly repayments.
 However, due to an extended financial period, this may result in paying more overall.

-One of the main benefits of the PCP agreement is that you have a few options.
-The most common one is to hand the car back to the dealer and take out a new PCP deal on a newer car.
+One of the main benefits of a PCP deal is that you have a few options.
+The most common one is to return the car to the dealer and take out a new PCP deal on a newer car.
 You can also choose to hand the car back and walk away.

 Another option at the end of a PCP is to pay a balloon lump sum to pay off the car and become the owner.
-This sum is usually made up of the car’s current value and is usually a few thousand pounds.
+This sum usually comprises the car’s current value, usually a few thousand pounds.

-Of course, you will end up paying interest, whereas you wouldn’t if you paid the balloon payment lump sum without financing.
+Of course, you will end up paying interest, whereas you wouldn’t if you paid the balloon payment without financing.

 You can find a deal with lower monthly repayments (as it’s over a longer term than what’s left on your initial car finance deal).